Khalwa (school): Graduation

 Traditionally, there are no graduation ceremonies and no system for moving from one class to another or from one stage to another, as is the case in regular schools.
 In khalwa, there is what is known as "shurafa," which is a celebration of the student's completion of a specific part of the Qur'an.
 For example, the first shurafa is "Shurafa Amma", and it is upon the student's memorising until Surat Al-Naba'.
 The second shurafa, which is "Blessed Sharafah", is given upon reaching Surat Al-Mulk, and so on until the student reaches the final shurafa upon reaching Surat Al-Baqarah.
 This is not dependent on a specific period of time, and each student advances from one surah to the next and from one part to the next according to his ability.
 Memorising the whole Qur'an typically takes three years.

-One venerable custom is to decorate the student's wooden tablet by drawing a dome and a minaret of a mosque and colouring it in bright colours, and writing on it in beautiful calligraphy the first verses of the surah the student recited.
-On the day after this honour, someone carries the student's decorated board and takes it to the market, showing it to the people, as the student moves from one shop to another, and people give him gifts.
+One venerable custom is to decorate the student's wooden tablet by drawing a dome and a minaret of a mosque and colouring it in bright colours, and writing on it in calligraphy the first verses of the surah the student recited.
+On the day after this honour, someone carries the student's board and takes it to the market, showing it to the people, as the student moves from one shop to another, and people give him gifts.
 However, this is not a common habit.

 The student's family may organise a feast.
 The honour feast may be accompanied by a gift from the student's family to the sheikh, and the value of the gift depends on several factors, including the economic situation of the student's family and the degree that the student has reached in memorising the Qur'an.
 The value of the gift increases as the student advances in memorising the Qur'an.